20 Jun 10 Ways To Avoid Holiday Weight Gain

-Before a holiday we will typically have a conversation with our clients and co-create a plan that enables them to strike a balance between enjoying themselves but not in a way that results in them gaining half a stone.
-What that looks like can be different for everyone, but here are a few of our top tips.
+Before a holiday we will typically have a conversation with our clients and co-create a plan that enables them to strike a balance between enjoying themselves, but not in a way that results in them gaining significant weight.
+What that looks like can be different for everyone, but here, we share a few of our top tips.

 MAKE A PLAN